Our Therapeutic Modalities

 -

-What we call and experience as ‘the mind’ is an outcome of these highly sophisticated language processes.
-Therefore, psychological pathology can be understood as an outcome of language processes ‘gone wrong’.
-As its own clinical repertoire, RFT looks at how to harness language processes to help persons get un-stuck and establish a more flexible way of relating to difficult experiences.
+According to RFT, what we experience as "the mind" is the outcome of these complex language processes.
+As such, psychological pathology can be understood as an outcome of language processes ‘gone wrong’.
+RFT looks at how to harness language processes to help us get un-stuck and establish a more flexible way of relating to our challenges.

 -